 7. Not considering the age and condition of your van relative to the cost of your conversion

-We see some awesome van-builds on Instagram – and one of the great things about doing a DIY Sprinter van conversion is that you don’t need to go for a brand-new van and spend $100k on a van build to have an awesome Sprinter camper van to enjoy.
+We see some awesome van-builds on Instagram – and one of the great things about doing your own camper van conversion is that you don’t need to go for a brand-new van and spend $100k on a van build to have an awesome Sprinter camper van to enjoy.
 For some inspiration take a look at some of the great Sprinter camper vans we’ve showcased on our Instagram account.

-However, one van conversion mistake that you can make is to plan to pick up an older van with some wear and mileage and then go about spending more money on the conversion than the van is worth.
-This may not make sense in the long run, as your campervan is generally only going to last as many years as the base van has in it.
+However, one big camper van conversion mistake that you can make is to plan to pick up an older van with some wear and mileage and then go about spending more money on the conversion than the van is worth.
+This may not make sense in the long run, as your camper van is generally only going to last as many years as the base van has in it.

 So if the engine has a lot of miles on it or the chassis has damage and rust issues then these can be overcome (with some cost), but it probably makes sense to balance your van build spend with the amount of years you realistically expect to get out of your van.